Espressif ESP32 boards support Over The Air (OTA) software uploads, allowing you to update the code on-chip without having to reconnect it to your PC.

 This can be especially useful if you have embedded the board into a project in a hard to reach or inconvenient place, such as your loft or garden.

-OTA with auto-discovery
+OTA with Auto-Discovery

-"Apple Bonjor for Windows" must be installed for IP address auto discovery to work.
 This will automatically look for IP addresses on the local network.

 If an upload password has been set in the espcode, a password dialog will appear when OTA begins